Recreated Museum of Curiosities Adds Two-Headed Piglet

 Old State House

-- I-84 East exit 50, Main Street exit.
+- In the Old State House.
+I-84 East exit 50, Main Street exit.
 At second light turn right onto Main Street, then immediately turn left onto Talcott Street.
 At the second light, turn right onto Columbus Boulevard.
 At the second light, turn right onto State Street.
 At the first light, take the center lane, bearing slightly left onto Central Row.

 Latest from Trunkations, the RoadsideAmerica.com Blog